njvdh/Bash-persistent-history/README.md

 Usage

 The persistent history is recorded automatically upon command execution.
-You can view the logs using the function h:
+You can view and search the logs using the function h:
 Command	Description
-h	Shows the standard Bash history. h p	Shows the full persistent history ($HOME/.phist/commands.log). h m	Shows only the persistent history for the current TTY/terminal.
+h	Shows the standard Bash history. h p	Shows the full persistent history ($HOME/.phist/commands.log). h m	Shows only the persistent history for the current TTY/terminal. h s <term>	Searches the full history for <term> (case-insensitive).

 📝 Notes